Guide For Authors

-- The manuscript should be arranged in the order of the title, running title within 10 words, name of authors, affiliation, address, abstract, keywords (about 5 keywords), contact information of corresponding author (e-mail, Tel, Fax), main text, acknowledgements, conflict of interest, references, figure and figure legends, tables, and any supplementary materials or appendix.
+- The manuscript should be arranged in the order of the title, running title within 10 words, name of authors, affiliation, address, abstract (within 250 words), keywords (about 5 keywords), contact information of corresponding author (e-mail, Tel, Fax), main text, acknowledgements, conflict of interest, references, figure and figure legends, tables, and any supplementary materials or appendix.

 - At the time of submission, please specify the category of paper (research paper, review paper, letter, brief report, or technical note) and the academic field (vacuum technology, surface and interface science, plasma and display, semiconductors and thin films, nanoscience and technology, and energy technology).

 - Research papers are those including original or pioneering contents on a specific topic.
 It should include an introduction, materials and methods, results, and discussion according to scientific logic, and present a summary at the end of the main text.

 - Review papers serve to introduce recent findings on important topics.
 Editor-in-Chief can invite professionals to submit a review paper(s) without peer review.